[ production process ]

 Video Editing Services

-First off, post-production and video editing services are one in the same.
-This is the stage of the video production process when all of the small details and thoughtfulness begin to come alive, and where your company will establish its cohesive look for your overall video strategy.
+Post-production (aka video editing services) is the stage of the video production process when all of the small details and thoughtfulness begin to come alive, and where your company will establish its cohesive look for your overall video strategy.
 The post process begins as soon as production ends, and continues until everyone is completely satisfied with the product that has been created for you.
 While the design of your video identity begins in pre-production – and is captured during production – post is where your video branding actually comes to life.

 Step 1: Prepare to Dominate